Remembrance Day Service

 Support our local Royal Canadian Legion by purchasing and wearing a poppy.

-The Town of East Gwillimbury (EG) holds an annual Remembrance Day Service honouring the men and women who fought for our county.
+The Town of East Gwillimbury (EG) holds an annual Remembrance Day Service honouring the men and women who fought for our country.

 Cenotaph